-The programme enjoys the input from a dedicated corporate advisory board made up of experts from the branding world, including senior brand executives of multi-national firms, brand consultants and design gurus.
-Read more under the Special Features tab.
+Our programme enjoys the input from a dedicated corporate advisory board made up of experts from the branding world, including senior brand executives of multi-national firms, brand consultants and design gurus.
+You can read more about this in the Special Features section.

-The MSc in Applied Corporate Brand Management (with Professional Practice) incorporates a 16 week work placement component at a company or a consultancy.
-The unique feature of the work placement distinguishes the programme from other Master's in the country.
+Our MSc in Applied Corporate Brand Management (with Professional Practice) incorporates a 16 week work placement component at a company or a consultancy.
+This unique feature of the work placement distinguishes our programme from other similar Masters in the country.

-The core contents of branding are examined at the corporate level rather than at the product level.
+You will examine the core contents of branding at the corporate level rather than at the product level.
 In other words, teaching on the programme focuses on branding of the corporation rather than branding the product.

 The focus on corporate branding considers the following components:

-Students undertake a project in collaboration with branding firms as part of their consultancy-based dissertation option.
+You will undertake a project in collaboration with branding firms as part of your consultancy-based dissertation option.
 Examples include projects that are concerned with measuring the corporate image and ascertaining brand success of a chosen corporation.

 Corporate Branding Theory and Issues

-The module aims to provide a critical understanding of corporate branding theory through an examination of key theoretical frameworks.
-Stakeholder theory, as well as models of corporate brand management and building brand equity will be reviewed to enable this understanding.
-The module aims to explore extant theory on the application of corporate brand management tools in a wide range of business contexts.
+This module aims to provide a critical understanding of corporate branding theory through an examination of key theoretical frameworks.
+You will review Stakeholder Theory, as well as models of corporate brand management and building brand equity to enable your understanding.
+With this module, you will explore extant theory on the application of corporate brand management tools in a wide range of business contexts.

 Applied Corporate Branding

-The module focuses on applying corporate branding theory to practice.
-It examines issues such as brand positioning and brand architecture, managing retailers’ own brands, managing luxury brands, crafting new branding strategy, building brand equity, brand recovery, corporate rebranding, co-branding and corporate branding and new media through a critical discussion of ten relevant case studies.
-The module aims to provide students with critical skills in the evaluation of current cases / strategies of contemporary corporate brands and with professional skills in the application of theory in practice.
-The course will benefit by the selective involvement of practitioners in providing qualitative feedback on case analysis.
+The Applied Corporate Branding module focuses on applying corporate branding theory to practice.
+You will examine issues such as brand positioning and brand architecture, managing retailers’ own brands, managing luxury brands, crafting new branding strategy, building brand equity, brand recovery, corporate rebranding, co-branding and corporate branding and new media through a critical discussion of ten relevant case studies.
+The module aims to equip you with critical skills in the evaluation of current cases / strategies of contemporary corporate brands and with professional skills in the application of theory in practice.

 Strategic Corporate Brand Management and Consulting

-The course focuses on strategic corporate brand management and consulting and deals with the applied aspects of the territory (the management of change in corporate branding contexts).
-It examines key normative models such as corporate brand alignment and the six conventions of corporate brand management among others and will examine the strategic nature of corporate brand management in the context of mergers, acquisitions, takeovers and franchise arrangements.
-The course will consider issues relating to the shared ownership and management of corporate brands and to corporate brand architecture.
-The roles, activities and approaches adopted by corporate brand consultancies will also be examined.
-The course will benefit by the involvement of practitioners who will be consulted in the development of the topic of the assessment and will be present in student presentations.
+This module focuses on strategic corporate brand management and consulting and deals with the applied aspects of the territory (the management of change in corporate branding contexts).
+You will examine key normative models such as corporate brand alignment and the six conventions of corporate brand management among others and you will examine the strategic nature of corporate brand management in the context of mergers, acquisitions, takeovers and franchise arrangements.
+You will be able consider issues relating to the shared ownership and management of corporate brands and to corporate brand architecture and you will also examine the roles, activities and approaches adopted by corporate brand consultancies.

 Strategic Corporate Marketing

 This module focuses on corporate marketing.
-It examines the philosophy and management of corporate marketing at the strategic level and considers its historiography.
-The dimensions of the corporate marketing mix are examined in the context of key, corporate-level constructs/theories relating to corporate branding, corporate identity; organisational identity, corporate communications; corporate image and reputation, stakeholder theory along with corporate social responsibility.
+You will examine the philosophy and management of corporate marketing at the strategic level and consider its historiography.
+You will examine the dimensions of the corporate marketing mix in the context of key, corporate-level constructs/theories relating to corporate branding, corporate identity, organisational identity, corporate communications, corporate image and reputation, stakeholder theory along with corporate social responsibility.

-This module aims to help the students understand the process, theory, social impact and ethics of Marketing Communications.
+This module aims to help you understand the process, theory, social impact and ethics of Marketing Communications.
 It demonstrates the importance of being aware of the role of each element of Marketing Communications.
-It introduces students to the key terms and concepts associated with marketing communications whilst establishing a thorough grounding in its critical and theoretic aspects.
+You will be introduced to the key terms and concepts associated with marketing communications whilst establishing a thorough grounding in its critical and theoretic aspects.

 Understanding Business and Management Research

-The module is based on the dominant role of both quantitative and qualitative methods in management research.
-It focuses on the need to enable the understanding of research reports and use this information to improve the quality of work, decision-making, and the understanding of complex management problems.
-The latter will be instrumental in applying existing management theory and research to practical management problems as action researchers.
+This module is based on the dominant role of both quantitative and qualitative methods in management research.
+Through this module, you will gain a thorough understanding of research reports and use this information to improve the quality of work, decision-making, and the understanding of complex management problems.
+The latter will be instrumental in enabling you to apply existing management theory and research to practical management problems as an action researcher.

 The specific aims are:

-A research-based dissertation is an integral element of the programme to which considerable importance is attached.
-Students are required to base their dissertation on empirical research into a management problem or issue of their choice (subject to approval).
-Dissertations are supervised by full-time members of the academic staff of the school who have a wide range of research interests and expertise.
-The dissertation must be submitted by the end of the academic year during which a student completes all of the taught modules of the course.
+A research-based dissertation is an integral and important element of our programme.
+You will be required to base your dissertation on empirical research into a management problem or issue of your choice (subject to approval).
+Dissertations are supervised by full-time members of the academic Business School staff who have a wide range of research interests and expertise.
+Your dissertation must be submitted by the end of the academic year during which you will complete all of the taught modules of the course.

-Students may undertake a project in collaboration with branding firms as part of their consultancy-based dissertation option.
+You may undertake a project in collaboration with branding firms as part of your consultancy-based dissertation option.
 Examples include projects that are concerned with measuring corporate image or ascertaining the brand success of a chosen corporation.

 Global Diversity Management

-To get insight into Global Diversity Management by examining how organizations plan, coordinate and implement a set of management strategies, policies, initiatives such as training and development activities that seek to accommodate diverse sets of social and individual backgrounds, interests, beliefs, values and ways of work in organizations with international, multinational, global and transnational workforces and operations.
+The aim of this module is to give you insight into Global Diversity Management by examining how organisations plan, coordinate and implement a set of management strategies, policies and initiatives (such as training and development activities) that promote diversity of social and individual backgrounds, interests, beliefs, values and ways of working in organisations with international, multinational, global and transnational workforces and operations.

 International Business Ethics and Corporate Governance

 This module focuses on business ethics, sustainability and corporate governance in the international context.
-Both areas will be addressed from the perspective of the dual ‘business’ models of the shareholder and the stakeholder approaches.
-Further the broader societal impacts of business activities will be considered in-depth.
-The full range of businesses will be considered – from large corporations through to SMEs.
-Empirical studies will be used to apply the theoretical resources of moral philosophy, CSR, sustainability and corporate governance.
+You will address both areas from the perspective of the dual ‘business’ models of the shareholder and the stakeholder approaches.
+Further, you will examine the broader societal impacts of business activities in-depth.
+You will consider the full range of businesses – from large corporations through to SMEs.
+You will use empirical studies to apply the theoretical resources of moral philosophy, CSR, sustainability and corporate governance.

-To provide students with a critical understanding of 'consumer behaviour' as an investigative discipline informing individual and marketing decisions.
-Attention will be paid to the external, situational and internal influences, including psychological, social, cultural and economic factors that impact consumer behaviour in personal buying situations and the complexity of the Decision-Making Unit and process.
+This module aime to provide you with a critical understanding of 'consumer behaviour' as an investigative discipline informing individual and marketing decisions.
+You will focus on the external, situational and internal influences, including psychological, social, cultural and economic factors that impact consumer behaviour in personal buying situations and the complexity of the Decision-Making Unit and process.

 The module has six main aims.
-These are to:
+These are to enable you to:

-This module introduces entrepreneurship as a field of study and as a framework of analysis.
-It focuses on the nature of entrepreneurship and its importance in society.
-In particular the module examines:
+This module introduces you to entrepreneurship as a field of study and as a framework of analysis.
+You will focus on the nature of entrepreneurship and its importance in society.
+In particular you will examine:

 Read more about the structure of postgraduate degrees at Brunel